cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 JNIEXPORT void JNICALL JNI_execute(JNIEnv *env, jobject obj);
 {% endhighlight %}

-Now, we have to create a new `.cpp` file for the implementation of the `execute` function:
+Now, we have to create a new `.cpp` file for the implementation of the `execute` function.

 Here is an example:

 {% highlight c linenos %}